ALIGNER SOLUTIONS

 02.

-Example, cases which involves crowded teeth cannot move easily to new positions.
-Slightly reducing their proximal surfaces allows a minute degree of freedom to move when the forces from aligners try to shift it to new positions.
+For example, crowded teeth cannot move easily to new positions.
+Slightly reducing their proximal surfaces allows a minute degree of freedom to move when the aligners apply pressure.

 03.

-IPR can be done by using a diamond strip, single sided diamond bur or a double sided diamond bur.
+IPR can be done by using a diamond strip, single-sided diamond bur, or double-sided diamond bur.

 04.

-You can get 1, 2 or 3 mm of space after these procedures and can be exactly measured by gauges.
-This will unlock the previously locked teeth to move freely.
+You can get 1, 2, or 3 mm of space after these procedures, which can be precisely measured by gauges.
+This unlocks the previously locked teeth to move freely.

 05.

 The best technique to use a bur is to place it below the contact point from the buccal and travel toward the occlusal surface.
-For better esthetics consider entering from the lingual first.
-This is a minimally invasive procedure and does not cause any discomfort.
+For better esthetics, consider entering from the lingual side first.
+This is a minimally invasive procedure and causes little discomfort.
 Check for fully-broken contact using dental floss.

 06.

-Attachments are the tiny buttons on the surface of your teeth which help the aligners to get effective tooth movement.
-These may be created by filling light cured resin material in the aligners and then bonding them on the tooth surface.
+Attachments are tiny buttons on the surface of your teeth that help aligners move teeth effectively.
+These may be created by filling light-cured resin material in the aligners and bonding them to the tooth surface.

 Here are a few tips that might come handy while bonding